cyanoei/duke-team/docs/ppp.md

 #### 6.5.2 Minimum Required Quantity

-The minimum required quantity is implemented as the minimum attribute inside each stock class.
-This is an optional parameter, which users can choose to specify when adding new stocks.
+The minimum required quantity is implemented as the minimum attribute inside each Stock class.
+This is an optional parameter, which users can choose to specify when adding new Stocks.
 Otherwise, by default, the value of minimum is set to set to 0.
 The attribute can thereafter be updated using the edit command.

 Checking of the minimum required quantity is required in four scenarios.
-When the user adds a new stock, specifying the minimum quantity.
+When the user adds a new Stock, specifying the minimum quantity.
-When the user edits the total quantity of a stock.
+When the user edits the total quantity of a Stock.
-When the user edits the minimum required quantity of a stock.
+When the user edits the minimum required quantity of a Stock.
-When the user adds loans of a stock.
+When the user adds loans of a Stock.

 The figure below details the process of this checking.
 XCommand refers to any command that may result in any of the above scenarios.